ckchaudhary/frontpage-buddy/readme.txt

 == Description ==

-Allow your website's members to provide detailed information about themselves, embed videos, their social media profiles, etc.
+FrontPage Buddy empowers members of your BuddyPress, BuddyBoss, bbPress & UltimateMember website to create custom profile and group landing pages.
+Add rich content, embed YouTube videos, and showcase social media profiles with ease.
+It is a 'page builder' like tool for your website members.

 ## 🔌 Integrations

-It builds upon the default functionality of few other plugins.
+FrontPage Buddy integrates seamlessly with popular WordPress plugins, giving users advanced profile customization options.
 Currently it has integrations for the following plugins:

 **1. BuddyPress & BuddyBoss Platform**

 - **Member profiles:** BuddyPress/BuddyBoss member profiles have always been very impersonal.
-This plugin allows your website's members to take control of their profile pages and add information about themselves.
-Your members can customize their profile pages by adding descriptions, embedding videos, embedding their social media profiles, etc. Check screenshots to see a preview.
+Member profile customization is practically non-existent.
+This plugin provides a front-page builder allowing your website's members to take control of their profile pages and add information about themselves.
+Your **members can customize their profile** by adding descriptions, embedding videos, embedding their social media profiles, etc. Check screenshots to see a preview.

-- **Groups** Allow group admins to customize the group's front page by adding details about the group, embedding videos, promoting related social media profiles, etc. Check screenshots to see a preview.
+- **Groups:** Create informative landing pages for buddypress/buddyboss groups.
+Allow group admins to customize the group's front page by adding details about the group, embedding videos, promoting related social media profiles, etc. Check screenshots to see a preview.

-👉 [Visit this link](https://www.recycleb.in/demo/wp/frontpage-buddy-buddypress/) for a live demonstration.
+👉 [**Visit this link**](https://www.recycleb.in/demo/wp/frontpage-buddy-buddypress/) for a live demonstration.

 **2. bbPress**